-"Gallery members, including teacher and attorney coaches, family members and friends, please raise your right hands.
+"Gallery members, including courtroom journalists and artists, teacher and attorney coaches, family members and friends, please raise your right hands.
 Do you promise to represent yourselves as positive role models, and to behave in a manner that exemplifies ethical and professional sportsmanship during and after this mock trial round?"